 Objective Area at Risk Risk Risk Rating Responsible Officer Mitigating Actions Funding There is insufficient cash available to the Fund to meet pension payments due to reduced income generated from underlying investments, leading to investment assets being sold at sub-optimal prices to meet pension obligations.
 Medium Director of Finance The Fund's officers maintain a regularly monitored cashflow forecast.
 The Fund's cash position is reported to Committee quarterly.
-The Fund continually reviews the income it receives from underlying investments Governance The asset pool disbands or the partnership fails to produce proposals/solutions deemed sufficiently ambitious.
+The Fund continually reviews the income it receives from underlying investments Governance The asset pool disbands, or the partnership fails to produce proposals/solutions deemed sufficiently ambitious.
 Medium Tri-Borough Director of Pensions and Treasury The Fund's officers frequently engage with the pool and partner funds Ongoing fund and pool proposals are monitored regularly Funding Scheme members live longer than expected leading to higher than expected liabilities.
 Medium Tri-Borough Director of Pensions and Treasury The scheme's pension liabilities are reviewed on a quarterly basis and revalued every three years.
-Investment Volatility caused by uncertainty regarding the withdrawal of the UK from the European Union, including ongoing supply chain issues.
+Investment Volatility caused by Brexit factors, including ongoing supply chain issues and reduced trade and economic activity, as well as diminished UK financial and investment market activity.
 Medium Tri-Borough Director of Pensions and Treasury Officers regularly consult and engage with advisors and independent managers.